← The journal Vertical M&A Guides February 19, 2026

 Vertical SaaS refers to software designed for a specific industry, as opposed to horizontal SaaS products (like CRM or accounting software) that serve customers across multiple sectors.
 Examples include software for dental practices, auto dealerships, funeral homes, veterinary clinics, property management, and government agencies.

-Vertical SaaS businesses share several characteristics that make them exceptionally attractive to acquirers:
+Vertical SaaS businesses share several characteristics that can make them attractive to acquirers:

-- High customer retention: Industry-specific software becomes deeply embedded in daily operations, making switching costs prohibitively high.
-Annual gross retention rates of 90% to 95%+ are common
+• High customer retention: Industry-specific software can become deeply embedded in daily operations, raising switching costs

-- Predictable revenue: Subscription-based models with high retention produce highly predictable cash flows
+• Predictable revenue: Subscription-based models with high retention produce more predictable cash flows

-- Limited competition: Niche markets often support only two or three credible software providers, creating oligopolistic dynamics
+• Limited competition: Niche markets often support only a small number of credible software providers

 Market Size